 When discussing laboratories, the term 'PC' is often discussed.
-PC or Physical Containment refers to a facility's ability to prevent potentially dangerous micro-organisms from entering the world outside the laboratory they are contained within.
+PC or Physical Containment refers to a facility's ability to prevent potentially dangerous microorganisms from entering the world outside the laboratory they are contained within.
 In Australia, there are 4 levels of Physical Containment.
-This ranges from PC1, being for the lowest risk activity, to PC4 for activities which are extremely dangerous and life threatening.
+This ranges from

+PC1, being for the lowest risk activity, to PC4 for extremely dangerous and life threatening activities.
 Therefore, as PC levels increase, cost also increases.